 It aired between 2011-2015 on ITV and is now available on Amazon Prime.

 I am currently at the end of the second series and so far I love it.
 It’s great, the characters are all interesting and their lives seem complex.

-At the minute, I have mixed views about how they handled disability in the TV show.
+At the minute, I have mixed views about how they handled disability in Downton Abbey.
 There have been a few characters who have had a disability of some kind on the show.